JasonRietmann/JasonRietmann/README.md

 - I’m currently learning git.
 - I’m looking to collaborate on making the world better.
 - How to reach me https://www.jasonrietmann.com
 - Fun fact: I like coffee.
+I like to code.